docker/docs/content/compose/environment-variables/envvars-precedence.md

 Each column represents a context from where you can set a value, or substitute in a value for `VALUE`.

-The columns `Host OS environment` and `.env file` is listed only as an illustration lookup.
-In reality, they don't result in a variable in the container by itself.
+The columns `Host OS environment` and `.env file` is listed only for illustration purposes.
+In reality, they don't result in a variable in the container by itself, but in confjunction with either the `environment` or `env_file` attribute.

 Each row represents a combination of contexts where `VALUE` is set, substituted, or both.
 The **Result** column indicates the final value for `VALUE` in each scenario.